12 Easy Ways To Deal With A Nitpicking Boss

 Avoid Talking About Your Nitpicking Boss To Your Coworkers

-It can happen that your private conversation with a coworker gets overheard by your boss.
+Your private conversation with a coworker can get overheard by your boss.

 You can sometimes rant to get out your frustration.
 But blasting your boss to all your coworkers would be a bad idea.

-It can get your job into a significant risk.
+It can put your job at a significant risk.

 8. Alter Your Behavior To Avoid Getting Nitpicked